cavazzatommaso/SharedMonthlySubscriptionReminder/README.md

 Run checker as node application
 (Optional) run Telegram Bot to handle members notification

+## What's working
+Checker is fully working.
+Has a scheduler that run every day at 13:00 and check how many days left for the renew and handle the notification
+TelegramBot is working.
+Not great but working.

 ### TODO
 Priority of TODOs are in order from High to Low priority
 - [ ] Cute name for the Repo